FranciscoVeloz1/Fitness-app/README.md

 # Fitness-app
-Simple CRUD did it with mysql and nodejs
+Simple CRUD made with mysql, nodejs and ejs